-We have seen from numerous other articles that I have published on this site that severe and prolonged childhood trauma can lead to the development of complex post traumatic stress disorder, or complex-PTSD, in adulthood (to learn about the difference between post traumatic stress disorder [PTSD] and complex post traumatic stress disorder [Complex-PTSD] read my previously published article here).
+We have seen from numerous other articles that I have published on this site that severe and prolonged childhood trauma can lead to the development of c PTSD, or complex post traumatic stress disorder, in adulthood (to learn about the difference between post traumatic stress disorder [PTSD] and complex post traumatic stress disorder [c PTSD] read my previously published article here).

 First, it is possible that as the general population and clinicians become more aware of the existence of the disorder and its link to childhood trauma it is becoming increasingly reported and diagnosed.
 However, there are several other possible explanations and I examine these briefly below :